-The New York City startup gCreate knows all about large format 3D printers, and its most recent example is the new gMax 2.
+The New York City startup gCreate knows all about large-format 3D printers, and its most recent example is the new gMax 2.
 With a massive 457.2 x 457.2 x 609.6 mm build volume, this sturdy machine is ideal for hobbyists, prosumers and small businesses that want to produce high-quality objects that are enormous in size.
-Other features include a BLTouch bed leveling sensor, WiFi capabilities, and a genuine E3D v6 all-metal hot end.
-As the latest addition to the gCreate family, the manufacturer is slated to start shipping its newest 3D printer in April 2019.
+Other features include a BLTouch bed leveling sensor, WiFi capabilities, and a genuine E3D v6 all-metal hot end, capable of processing a wide variety of filament materials.
 Prior to the release of the gMax 2, the largest 3D printer made by gCreate was the skyscraper-like gMax 1.5 XT, which has a 406 x 406 x 533mm build volume.

 The Modix Big 60 offers accessibility, affordability and a large build volume, making it a great option for professionals who want a giant print area without spending too much.
 The 610 x 610 x 610mm build volume is its most noticeable feature, but that’s not all this large-format 3D printer has to offer.